kabirfaisal1/iriswise/lib/database/models/readme/imageModel.md

 Here's a breakdown:

-* models?.Image uses optional chaining to access the 'Image' property of models.
-If models is null or undefined, this expression will evaluate to undefined rather than throwing an error.
+* `models?.Image` uses optional chaining to access the `'Image'` property of models.
+If models is `null` or `undefined`, this expression will evaluate to undefined rather than throwing an `error`.
-* || is the logical OR operator.
+* `||` is the logical OR operator.
 If the left-hand side is truthy (i.e., exists), it will be returned.
 Otherwise, the right-hand side will be returned.
-* model('Image', ImageSchema) defines a new Mongoose model named 'Image' using the ImageSchema.
+* `model('Image', ImageSchema)` defines a new Mongoose model named `'Image'` using the ImageSchema.

-So, in short, this line of code ensures that the 'Image' model is defined exactly once.
+So, in short, this line of code ensures that the `'Image'` model is defined exactly once.
 This is important because Mongoose throws an error if you try to define a model with the same name more than once.

 <details>
 <summary><strong>Click to See the code!</strong></summary>